Constrained Deep Networks: Lagrangian Optimization via Log-Barrier Extensions

 \subsection{Datasets and evaluation metrics}

-Our evaluations and comparisons were performed on three different segmentation scenarios using synthetic, medical and color images.
-The data sets used in each of these problems are detailed below.
+Experiments were performed on two different segmentation scenarios using synthetic and medical images.

-\begin{itemize} \item \textbf{Synthetic images:} We generated a synthetic dataset composed of 1100 images with two different circles of the same size but different colors, and different levels of Gaussian noise added to the whole image.
-The target region is the darker circle.
-From these images, 1000 were employed for training and 100 for validation; See Fig. \ref{fig:cherry_toy}, first column, for illustration.
-No pixel annotation is used during training ($\Omega_{\mathcal{L}} = \{ \emptyset \}$).
-The objective of this simple dataset is to compare our log-barrier extension with several penalties in three different constraint settings: 1) only size, 2) only centroid, and 3) both constraints.
-For the first two settings, we expect both methods to fail since the corresponding segmentation problems are under-determined (e.g., size is not sufficient to determine which circle is the correct one).
-On the other hand, the third setting provides enough information to segment the right circle, and the main challenge here is the interplay between the two different constraints.
+\paragraph*{Synthetic images} We randomly generated a synthetic dataset composed of 1100 images with two different circles of the same size but different intensity values, where the darker circle is the target region (Fig. \ref{fig:cherry_toy}, first column).
+Furthermore, different levels of Gaussian noise were added to the images.
+We employed 1000 images for training and 100 for validation.
+We test the combinations of contraints \eqref{eq:soft_size} and \eqref{eq:soft_centroid}.

-\item \textbf{Medical images:} We use the PROMISE12 \cite{litjens2014evaluation} dataset, which was made available for the MICCAI 2012 prostate segmentation challenge.
-Magnetic Resonance (MR) images (T2-weighted) of 50 patients with various diseases were acquired at different locations with several MRI vendors and scanning protocols.
-We hold 10 patients for validation and use the rest for training.
+\paragraph*{Medical images} We use the dataset from the MICCAI 2012 prostate segmentation challenge \cite{litjens2014evaluation}, PROMISE12.
+This dataset contains Magnetic Resonance (MR) images from 50 patients, from which we employ 10 patients for validation and use the rest for training.